Wildfires threaten rural towns in Montana, California

 The fire had ravaged more than 800 square miles (well over 2,000 square kilometers) — an area larger than the city of London — and continued to threaten more than a dozen rural and forest communities.

-Containment lines for the fire held overnight, but it was just 31% surrounded and fire officials warned temperatures in Northern California would again reach triple digits Friday, bringing potentially critical fire weather in the afternoon.
+Containment lines for the fire held overnight, but it was just 31% surrounded and fire officials warned temperatures in Northern California would again reach triple digits Friday.

-Isolated thunderstorms in the Sierra Nevada could bring some moisture, but also gusty and erratic winds that could help spread the fire, Cal Fire officials said.
-Lightning could spark new blazes even as crews try to surround a number of other forest fires that were ignited by lightning last month.
+Isolated thunderstorms in the Sierra Nevada could bring some moisture, but also gusty and erratic winds that could help spread the fire, California Department of Forestry and Fire Protection officials said.
+Lightning could spark new blazes even as crews try to surround a number of other forest fires ignited by lightning last month.

 Hot, dry weather with strong afternoon winds also propelled several fires in Washington state and similar weather was expected into the weekend, fire officials said.

-In southeastern Oregon, two new wildfires started by lightning Thursday near the California border were spreading through chaparral, sagebrush and evergreen trees.
+In southeastern Oregon, two new wildfires started by lightning Thursday near the California border were spreading through juniper trees, sagebrush and evergreen trees.

+Gov. Kate Brown declared an emergency for one of the fires to mobilize crews and other resources to the area of ranches, rural subdivisions and RV parks about 14 miles (23 kilometers) from the small town of Lakeview.

+The blaze grew from a lightning strike to 11 square miles (28 square kilometers) in less than 24 hours, said Tamara Schmidt, a U.S. Forest Service spokeswoman.

-Authorities ordered the evacuation of an RV park that stood in the path of the Patton Meadow Fire, which rapidly expanded to 3 square miles (8 square kilometers) in extremely hot and dry conditions Thursday evening west of Lakeview, Oregon.
-The vegetation is explosively dry due to extreme drought in the area of ranches, rural subdivisions and RV parks.
+Authorities Thursday evening ordered the evacuation of an RV park that stood in the path of the Oregon's Patton Meadow Fire.

-“To have a fire go from a single lightning strike to 2,000 acres in six hours, that’s substantial fire activity.
-We’re still in initial attack, this is a really fresh fire,” said U.S. Forest Service spokesperson Tamara Schmidt.

-The fires are near the area torched by the monstrous Bootleg Fire, the nation’s largest blaze so far this year, which started July 6 and burned an area more than half the size of Rhode Island before crews gained the upper hand.
-The fire is not yet fully contained.
+The fires are near the area torched Oregon's Bootleg Fire which started July 6 and burned an area more than half the size of Rhode Island before crews gained the upper hand.
+The fire is not yet fully contained and was the nation’s largest until being eclipsed by the Dixie Fire.

-Triple-digit temperatures and bone-dry conditions in the state, which is undergoing a third day of extreme heat, could increase the fire risk in Oregon through the weekend.
+Triple-digit temperatures and bone-dry conditions in Oregon, enduring a third day of extreme heat, could increase fire risks through the weekend.

-In Montana, days of swirling winds spread flames in all directions, torching trees and blowing embers that flew across a dry landscape.
+In Montana, days of swirling winds spread flames in all directions, torching trees and blowing embers that flew across an arid landscape.

-The Richard Spring fire was within about 2 miles (3.2 kilometers) of the eastern edge Lame Deer, while a smaller fire was about 5 miles (8 kilometers) to the west, said fire spokesperson Jeni Garcin.
+The Richard Spring fire was within about 2 miles (3.2 kilometers) of the eastern edge of the community of Lame Deer, while a smaller fire was about 5 miles (8 kilometers) to the west, said fire spokesperson Jeni Garcin.

-Of most immediate concern were areas southeast of the town, where homes in a rural area were threatened.
-Fire engines were posted in that area to provide protection if flames threatened houses, Garcin said.

-With 40-foot (12-meter) flames visible from parts of Lame Deer overnight Wednesday, firefighters worked urgently to keep the blaze from destroying houses.

 After a brief break in the weather that brought cooler temperatures Thursday, it’s expected to start heating up again, reaching the 90s by Saturday and staying hot through Monday.
 Officials say that will dry out grasses and other fuels and make them more susceptible to burning.